Are you new to gardening or curious about what your gardening options are?

 12. Greenhouse, Cold Frames, and High Tunnels

-These items are structures built out of materials which allow the sun to shine through them.
+These items are structures built out of materials that allow the sun to shine through them.
 They can naturally be kept warm via solar power.

 During the winter, you should either grow cold hearty crops or introduce artificial heat to keep the structure warm enough to grow in.